Make Ahead French Toast Bake + Video

 Use up any leftover biscuits as the base for my Overnight Cheesy Breakfast Casserole.
 It’s loaded with sausage, ham, and bell pepper for a balanced morning meal.

-French Toast Bake – Tips and Tricks
+French Toast Casserole Recipe Tips

 - Too soggy?
 I’ve made adjustments to this dish over the years and found that using less milk creates a better texture.
 You may need to play with the amounts and reduce the liquid further depending on your preferences.